boldingd/EclipsePhaseContent/HumbleBeginnings.md

 The three zeppelins are laid out in an "inverted triangle" formation, with two at the port and starboard of the leading edge and one at the back, in an attempt to keep the mesh (relatively) free of prop backwash.
 (The down-side is that the leading zeppelins must maneuver carefully to ensure tension on the front of the mesh, as it will otherwise begin to "flap" dangerously.)

-The current carrying capacity of the "chateau" is limited, both in terms of occupants and lifting capacity; it is believed that the collective intends it as much as the starting-point for some other construction project as a permanent habitat in itself — however, given the Collective's drive to house the unhoused, the chantier is filled to capacity, and likely to remain so.
+The current carrying capacity of the "chateau" is limited, both in terms of occupants and lifting capacity; it is believed that the collective intends it as much as the starting-point for some other construction project as a permanent habitat in itself — however, given the Collective's drive to house the unhoused, the chateau is filled to capacity, and likely to remain so.
 (The Chateau is occupied by about 360 people, possibly with further occupants as infomorphs.)

-Notably, the Chateau's navigational control is limited; to a great degree, they are at the mercy of the winds.
+Notably, the Chateau's maneuverability is limited, as the non-rigid mesh becomes dangerously unstable at even fairly low airspeeds; to a great degree, they are at the mercy of the winds.
-They mainly use the zeppelins' thrusters to hold near the equator, far away from the planet's polar vortices.
+They use their limited mobility to hold near the equator, far away from the planet's polar vortices, and to avoid dangerous weather formations, traffic lanes, and other aerostats as best they can.

 ### Armoise